Analysis | The Biden administration’s soft lab-leak pressure on China

 It has since become evident that this is the administration’s line.
 In an interview broadcast Sunday night on “Axios on HBO,” Secretary of State Antony Blinken said that “it’s profoundly in China’s interest to do this as well,” given its experience with the virus.

 Again, though, this might address China’s interest in finding out the truth for itself, but it doesn’t necessarily address its interest in broadcasting such information to the world.
 And there are plenty of reasons to believe China would suffer from adverse findings.
-A lab leak would not only suggest it engaged in a coverup over the last year and a half, but real people being responsible for unleashing the virus on the world would assuredly lead to calls for accountability.
+A lab leak would not only suggest it engaged in a coverup over the past year and a half, but real people being responsible for unleashing the virus on the world would assuredly lead to calls for accountability.
 There’s not really any mystery here.

-Blinken, at least, seemed to hint at the idea that such accountability might await China if it doesn’t play ball.
+Blinken, at least, seemed to hint at the idea that such accountability might await China if it doesn’t cooperate.

 “It presumably has an interest as well, especially if it purports to be a responsible international actor, to do everything it can to provide all the information it has to make sure we can hopefully prevent this from happening again,” Blinken said.